ccuser44/Octagon/docs/Exampleusage.md

 Octagon.Start()

 local function PlayerAdded(player)
+    task.defer(function()
         local profile = PlayerProfileService.GetPlayerProfile(player)

         -- Safe check as the player's profile will not exist if the player -- isn't being monitored by the anti exploit:

         if not profile then
             return nil
         end

-    -- Listen to new physics detection flags: profile.OnPhysicsDetectionFlag:Connect(function(flag) warn(("%s got flagged for %s"):format(player.Name, flag)) end)
+        -- Listen to new physics detection flags: profile.OnPhysicsDetectionFlag:Connect(function(flag)
+            warn(("%s got flagged for %s"):format(player.Name, flag))
+        end)
+    end)

     return nil
 end